-Section C2d) of the F9 study guide states that students should be able to ‘discuss, apply and evaluate the use of relevant techniques in managing accounts receivable’.
+Section C2d) of the Financial Management study guide states that students should be able to ‘discuss, apply and evaluate the use of relevant techniques in managing accounts receivable’.
 Further detail of what is required is then given in six sub-sections.

 While this article aims to assist students in this area, it does not intend covering ground which has already been covered in previous articles.
-Hence, for full coverage of this syllabus area students, should also read the following F9 technical articles:
+Hence, for full coverage of this syllabus area students, should also read the following Financial Management technical articles: